+Are yo ou applying for an area variance or a use variance?

-Area variance
+Z Area variance

 Use variance

-cessary hardship present?
+ls unn ecessary hardship present?

-Yes.
+Ø Yes.
 Describe.
-Without the variance, no home construction

-Yes.
-Describe.
-Without the variance, no home construction Can be performed on this lot and thereby rendering the lot useless.
+WITHOUT ALLOWING THE SET BACK ON 11TH STREET TO GO FROM 16' TO 12 WE CANNOT FIT VAN ACCESSIBLE HANDICAP PARKING SPOT.
+STATE OF WISCONSIN WILL NOT APPROVE PLAN WITH OUT VAN ACCESSIBLE STALL.

 No. A variance cannot be granted.

-Additional Materials / Exhibits.
+Part C : Additional Materials / Exhibits.

-for the zoning staff to conduct evaluations, the applicant's site map, with a scale of not less than and other exhibits must show the following:
+er for the zoning staff to conduct evaluations, the applicant's site map, with a scale of not less than, and other exhibits must show the following:

-Location of requested variance Property lines Ordinary high-water mark Flood plain and wetland boundaries Dimensions, locations, and setbacks of existing and proposed structures Utilities, roadways, driveways, off-street parking areas, and easements Existing highway access restrictions and existing proposed street, side and rear yards Location and type of erosion control measures Vegetation removal proposed Contour lines (2 ft. interval) Well and sanitary system Location and extent of filling/grading Any other construction related to your request Anticipated project start date Sign locations, dimensions, and other specifications Alternatives considered Location of unique property limitation Lot corners, lines, and footprints have been staked out
+Location of requested variance Property lines Ordinary high-water mark Flood plain and wetland boundaries Dimensions, locations, and setbacks of existing and proposed structures Utilities, roadways, driveways, off-street parking areas, and easements Existing highway access restrictions and existing proposed street, side and rear yards Location and type of erosion control measures Vegetation removal proposed Contour lines (2 ft. interval) Well and sanitary system Location and extent of filling/grading Any other construction related to your request Anticipated project start date Sign locations, dimensions, and other specifications Alternatives considered Location of unique property limitation Lot corners, lines, and footprints have been staked out Abutting street names and alleys Abutting property and land within 20 feet

+Indication of the direction "North"

-Page 10 of 11 Rev 05082015
+Page 10 of 11